ml5js/Intro-ML-Arts-IMA-F23/09_data/README.md

 ## Assignment

-For this assignment it's up to you to select an exercise building off of the multiple data collection and model training scenarios we've examined in weeks 4-6.
-Here are three scenarios to choose from to help you get started.
+For this assignment it's up to you to select an exercise building off of the multiple data collection and model training scenarios we've examined in past a few Here are three scenarios to choose from to help you get started.
 (To be clear, just pick one or combine into one assignment, do not do all three!)

 ### 1: Interactive Real-Time Gesture Data